Sleep problems

 Try this to improve your sleep:

-Life as a student can be stressful, which can affect your sleep negatively.
-Make sure to take time to worry about things that trouble you in good time before you go to sleep, for example, by writing a diary or making a to-do list for the next day.
-Take time for relaxation and practice stress management methods such as relaxation or diaphragmatic breathing (deep breathing) to learn to relax before bedtime.
+Student life can be stressful, which can negatively affect sleep.
+Make sure to set aside time to think about or process worries well before bedtime—for example, by talking to a friend, writing in a journal, or making a to-do list for the next day.
+Take time to relax and practice relaxation techniques or abdominal breathing to help yourself wind down before sleep.

 If you experience that you are affected by the autumn and winter darkness, you can read more about what winter blues means and what you can do about it.